VultureProject/darwin-client-python/tests/README.md

  - `"socket_host"`: Mandatory if `"socket_type"` is set to `"tcp"`.
 Darwin host to test.
  - `"socket_port"`: Mandatory if `"socket_type"` is set to `"tcp"`.
 Darwin port to test.
  - `"filter_code"`: Optional.
 If not provided, the filter code will be extracted from the `"filter_name"` given.
+ - `"response_type"`: Optional.
+Default is "`back`".
+Type of response expected from Darwin.
  - `"verbose"`: Optional.
 Default is `False`.
  - `"call_args"`: Optional.
 List of arguments to send to the Darwin filter.
  - `"bulk_call_args"`: Optional.
 List of requests (each containing a list of arguments) to send to the Darwin filter.